Quickfill® Australian Watertowers FAQ

 Safety Inspector visits — what if they question the structural or lifting chain design, or about our qualifications to handle a Quickfill?

-The information booklet with every tower carries all engineering certifications for structural and lifting assembly design.
+The procedures booklet with every tower carries engineering certifications.

 The procedures for the safe handling of a Quickfill have been developed in conjunction with our safety consultant, Safetylec.

 A free self paced fully automated training package is available on the website.